Motor Vehicle Safety

 • Always choose to drive sober!

-Source: Centers for Disease Control & Prevention (CDC); Washington State Patrol (WSP); Target Zero
+Source: Centers for Disease Control & Prevention (CDC), Washington State Patrol (WSP), and Target Zero.

 Driving while impaired by any substance is dangerous and illegal.